shawnbeaulieu/MaxOnes/README.md

 The population size was set to 100, and the algorithm was terminated after 1000 generations.
 Normally, we'd expect to see more usurpations by younger cohorts, but given the nature of the problem, innovations are necessarily minor.
 A single bit-flip won't result in a significant change in fitness.
-For smaller target strings, there's greater turnover.
+For smaller target strings, there is much greater turnover.
 However, the convergence also happens much faster, so this behavior isn't as apparent as in [Cheney et.al 2018](http://www.ncheney.com/pubs/pdf/2018_CheneyBongardSunSpiralLipson_ScalableCoOptimizationOfMorphologyAndControlInEmbodiedMachines_RoyalSocietyInterface.pdf).